 However, using the American healthcare system, within mere weeks my daughter had been seen by all the necessary specialists.
 We found a speech therapist who not only worked with other diplomat's children, but who also had extensive experience with autism spectrum disorders.
-We were referred to a multi-disciplinary team who evaluated every aspect of her development.
+We were referred to a multidisciplinary team who evaluated every aspect of her development.
 I couldn't have wished for a more thorough evaluation, and was delighted that the whole process took weeks rather than months.

 A challenging mobile lifestyle

-Though the process of diagnosing my daughter's disorder was an example of a positive experience utilising another country's infrastructure, in reality, living overseas is not without its challenges, and those challenges increase ten-fold with a special needs child.
+Though the process of diagnosing my daughter's disorder was an example of a positive experience utilising another country's infrastructure, in reality, living overseas is not without its challenges, and those challenges increase ten-fold with a special-needs child.

 For one, it is difficult to adequately gauge the quality of service providers from another country.
-Many providers don't live up to the statements on their flashy web sites, and often you're unfamiliar with loopholes and exceptions to the rules.
+Many providers don't live up to the statements on their flashy websites, and often you're unfamiliar with loopholes and exceptions to the rules.

 In our case, we were seeing world-class specialists for our daughter's diagnosis, and I knew that we would still be on the bottom of a waiting list had we been in England.
 But there was a downside: those specialists came at a price.
 Some were covered by our insurance, but others weren't.
-I soon discovered that her diagnosis was not recognized as a medical condition, and many of the recommended treatments were out of our budget.
+I soon discovered that her diagnosis was not recognised as a medical condition, and many of the recommended treatments were out of our budget.
 Now I was worried, because if I lived in the country with the best resources for my child's condition, but we still couldn't access them, what should we do?

 Furthermore, I learned that international schools are under no obligation to accept children with disabilities, let alone provide adequate services.
 Even when all parties act in good faith, sometimes the process just breaks down.
-In some destinations many English-speaking teachers and therapists are themselves expats, and if they suddenly decide to move on, a replacement my be difficult to find.
+In some destinations many English-speaking teachers and therapists are themselves expats, and if they suddenly decide to move on, a replacement may be difficult to find.

 In the UK and US, children with disabilities are generally mainstreamed into classrooms with their typically-developing peers.
-In other parts of the world, special needs kids are taught in self-contained classrooms, or dedicated schools to provide the required level of support.
+In other parts of the world, special-needs kids are taught in self-contained classrooms, or dedicated schools to provide the required level of support.